 For a rather more simple method of applying mindfulness to anxiety, you can try this quick exercise:

-- allow yourself to think the anxious and distressing thoughts, don’t fight them.
+- Allow yourself to think the anxious and distressing thoughts.

 By recognizing these thoughts for what they are, you may come to realize that they are not true, and consequently be able to let them go (Hofmann, 2013).
 If you are interested in trying other mindfulness exercises to address anxiety, you can use this free short document or this extensive workbook (PDF).

-If you would like more information on anxiety, and how to approach dealing with it through mindfulness you can also take a listen to Dr. Kim Taylor Show as she clarifies the signs, symptoms of anxiety and suggests viable techniques, resources which can aid the treatment and management of anxiety.
-Take a listen:
+If you would like more information on anxiety, and how to approach dealing with it through mindfulness you can also listen to Dr. Kim Taylor Show as she clarifies the signs and symptoms of anxiety, and suggests viable techniques for aiding the treatment and management of anxiety.